 - Access the Insert tab of the Ribbon, and then click the Screenshot button, as shown highlighted in red within Figure 1.

 Figure 1: Screenshot button

 - This brings up the Screenshot drop-down gallery, as shown in Figure 2.

 Figure 2: Screenshot drop-down gallery

-- Here you can see representations of all open applications that are not minimized to the Task bar.
+- Here you can see representations of all open applications.
 To add a screenshot of the whole window of the application, just click the corresponding thumbnail within this section.

 - To add a partial section of any window, first make sure that you visit the application from which you want to capture a screenshot.
 Thereafter go back to PowerPoint and click the Screen Clipping option.
-This will change the cursor to a plus sign, as shown highlighted in red with Figure 3.
-To take the screenshot, press and hold the left mouse button and drag to select the area of the screen that you want to include within the screenshot.
+This will change the cursor to a cross, as shown highlighted in red with Figure 3.
+To take the screenshot, press and hold the left mouse button and drag to select the area of your screen that you want to capture.